 Volunteers are needed to help with this 8 week program.
 No preparation is necessary – just a willingness to listen, talk and encourage our neighbors.
 If you would like to help out on Tuesday mornings or would like more information about this program or St. Martin’s new community initiatives, please contact Laura at email@example.com or call St. Martin’s Anglican Church office at 403-249-3014.

 Cooking With Friends: a joint program between Knox Presbyterian, St. Martin’s and Calgary Immigrant Services where we gather to cook a meal, learn about other cuisines, learn cooking techniques and enjoy a meal together.
 See the Cooking with Friends page under this heading for more information.
+On hiatus.

 Giggles for Tots, Thursday mornings at the West Springs Co-op Community Room, 917 85th St. SW.
 Please see the Tots page under this heading for more information.
 On hiatus.